AdamRa0/Flask-ML/README.md

 ```

 You however first, need to create the model, train it and save it.
-To load it, replace the text, path to saved model with the path to your saved model.
+To load it, replace the text, path to saved model, with the path to your saved model.
 This is done inside flaskml/__init__.py

 The model is created inside the model.py file.
 To create your model, run this file seperately.